Lemon Cheesecake Cookies

 FAQ

-- Can I make these ahead or freeze them?
+- Can I make the dough or filling ahead of time?

-- How should I store baked cookies?
+- How should I store leftover lemon cheesecake cookies?

 Serving Suggestions